black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 The next regular expression you will work on is one that matches mentions of dollar amounts.

 Start by declaring a dollarRegex variable, and assign it a case-insensitive regular expression that matches the text dollars.

+# Step 14
+Add your dollarRegex to the denyList array so that you can test the regular expression.

+Then try entering a message in your app.